 - Your letter should also include an appendix of up to 20 pages that illustrates or include example(s) of prior work; you may also submit a short appendix with links to examples.

 - Submit an up-to-date abbreviated CV (maximum of 5 pages) through the portal

-The application letter should outline the basics of the project to be carried out while in residence, how the project is relevant to RSF's program areas, how the fellowship and interactions with the Foundation's Visiting Scholars and staff would be beneficial to the project, and the expected outcome of the work, e.g., a news story or series, a magazine article, etc.
+The application letter should outline the basics of the project to be carried out while in residence, how the project is relevant to RSF's social science program areas, how the fellowship and interactions with the Foundation's Visiting Scholars and staff would be beneficial to the project by incorporating social science, and the expected outcome of the work, e.g., a news story or series, a magazine article, book, etc.

 Letters of recommendation are not accepted.
-All applications will be reviewed by a committee of journalistic peers.
+All applications will be reviewed by a committee of journalistic peers and social scientists with topical expertise in the project proposed.
 Selected applicants are typically contacted within 45 days of the application deadline; acceptances cannot be deferred.